Can You Eat Philly Cheese Steak When Pregnant?

 Yes, there are several options available for those who are looking to cut down on calories.
 An open-faced sandwich reduces the overall calorie count.

-See also Where Can I Buy Grande Cheese?
+See also Can Sugar Gliders Have Cheese?

 Grilled instead of fried and using reduced-fat cheese are other options to consider.